cyhex/streamcrab/README.md

 Features and Changes from legacy version
 ----------------------------------------

-- Switched to MaxEnt as default classifier
+- Supports MaxEnt and Bayes classifiers (defaults to MaxEnt)
 - Simplified tweets collection (see `Collecting raw Tweets`)
 - Simplified trainer (see `Train classifier`)
 - Build in HTTP server & Frontend